hexagramg/aioyfinance/README.md

         handle_exceptions=True # this variable alters tickers return behaviour.
         # setting it to False  results in Tickers returning single list of Union[dict, BaseException]
         # by default it is True and tuple(Results, TickersThatCaughtExceptions) is returned
+        # and tickers that caught exceptions are cleared from tickers object
     )

     no_exc = yf.Config.create(handle_exceptions=False)